 • I am a quick learner (this is a great answer because they will have to spend less time training you)

 • I am a people person.
-This is a great answer for London Drugs as odd are you will be working with customers
+This is an excellent answer for London Drugs as odds are you will be working with customers.

 6. What is your greatest weakness?

-• You should not deny you have a weakness or state strengths as a weakness (I am a perfectionist, or I work too hard and neglect my friends and family).
-State a weakness that is required for the role but not a dealbreaker if you don’t have it.
+• You should not deny that you have a weakness or state strengths as a weakness (I am a perfectionist, or I work too hard and neglect my friends and family).
+State a weakness that is required for the role, but not a dealbreaker if you don’t have it.

 7. How would you deal with an upset customer?